OpenIPC/docs/src/content/docs/use-cases/fpv/APFPV.md

 - Provides easy web-based configuration

 APFPV bridges the gap between complex FPV systems and simple solutions, making FPV accessible to everyone while supporting professional equipment for advanced users.

-##APFPV with runcam gs or other gs that got many wifi card
+## APFPV with Runcam-RX or other GS that have many net cards

-step 1 : download APFPV radxa img at this link https://github.com/OpenIPC/sbc-groundstations/ and click on APFPV v0.0.1 link step 2 : flash sd card using balena etcher or other similar software setp 3 : once finish we need to modify stream.sh and firstboot.sh
+ 1. Download the latest APFPV radxa image [here](https://github.com/OpenIPC/sbc-groundstations/) and click on APFPV v0.0.1 link
+ 2. Flash SD card using balena etcher or other similar software
+ 3. Once finished you just need to modify stream.sh and firstboot.sh

-in /script/firstboot.sh copy this block of code that will shearch external wifi card at the beginning of the file it should replace the wlan0 connection script.
+In /script/firstboot.sh copy this block of code that will shearch external wifi card at the beginning of the file it should replace the ```wlan0``` connection script.

 ```bash
 #!/bin/bash